hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 > ⚠️ `receiver_sig_required` is ignored on the treasury account when the `TokenReject` is handled.
 > Reject will always work with no assessed custom fees.

+> ⚠️ Token rejection is supported even if a token is frozen or paused.

 ### Example

 A company called GameCo wants to airdrop tokens (e.g., unique NFTs to commemorate a specific event)